vinayrnagar/progress-indicator/README.md

 Once the tests are run, navigate to `/coverage` directory to view code coverage results

 ## Playground
 Playground lets you run components independent of the the application's logic.
-It sets up components with their names as routes that server `index.html` under the components' playground directory. (eg: http://localhost:5566/progress-indicator)
+It sets up components with their names as routes that serve `index.html` under the components' playground directory. (eg: http://localhost:5566/progress-indicator)

 ```sh
 $ cd app/playground